 Along with investing in her brand, she also invested in her Black workforce.
 She ultimately employed about 40,000 African American employees.

 Madam C.J.
-Walker soon earned a reputation as one of the country’s few successful female entrepreneurs of the 20th century.
+Walker soon earned a reputation as one of the country’s few successful female entrepreneurs of the early 20th century.
 But as her wealth increased, so did her generosity and philanthropy.

 When she pledged $1,000 to fund a new YMCA center within the city’s Black community, the donation became a symbol of Black excellence, especially at a time when such wealth for an African American was unheard of.